lewis-kori/gridsome-portfolio/content/projects/psc.md

 featured: true
 ---

-Sports booking and ecommerce app for the prestigious Parklands Sports Club.
-The app's sports booking facility helped the club's members easily book sports sessions online.
-The app boasts of powerful ecommerce features that allow members to conveniently order various items from the club online and have them conveniently delivered.
-Dormant members could now see the innovation and took positively to it.
+A dynamic sports booking and e-commerce app developed for the prestigious Parklands Sports Club.
+The app simplifies sports session bookings and features a robust e-commerce platform, enabling members to order club items online with delivery options.
+It revitalized engagement, attracting dormant members and enhancing the overall member experience.